FHFA wins key sampling ruling in cases against banks

 But Cote’s ruling clears the way for FHFA to employ its sampling method as it prepares for trial in the cases, the first of which is scheduled to begin in January 2014.

-Representatives for defendants Bank of America, JP Morgan Chase & Co and General Electric Co. declined to comment.
+A spokesman for Bank of America declined to comment.
 Representatives for FHFA and other defendants could not be immediately reached for comment after regular business hours Monday.